 On February 1, 2010, we entered into an Asset Purchase Agreement with CPS.
 The Company acquired, subject to an existing license retained by CPS, all of the rights and assets related to the manufacture and sale of the CPS 100 kW ("TA100") microturbine generator, including intellectual property, design, tooling, drawings, patents, know-how, distribution agreements and supply agreements.
-Pursuant to the transaction, on February 23, 2010, the Company issued to CPS 1,550,387 shares of common stock of the Company and agreed to pay additional consideration of \$3.1 million on July 30, 2010.
-The additional consideration may be paid, at the Company's discretion, in a currently undetermined number of shares, or cash.
-If settled in common stock, the number of shares of common stock issuable on July 30, 2010 will be equal to \$3.1 million divided by the average closing share price of the common stock for the 30-day trading period ending on the trading date immediately preceding the issuance.
+Pursuant to the APA, the Company issued to CPS 1,550,387 shares of common stock at the closing date on February 1, 2010 and agreed to pay additional consideration of \$3.1 million on July 30, 2010 (the "Second Funding Date").
+The additional consideration was to be paid, at the Company's discretion, in shares of the Company's common stock or cash.
+The Company elected to satisfy the amount due on the Second Funding Date with common stock and issued 3,131,313 shares to CPS.

-CPS will continue to manufacture the TA100 microturbines for Capstone through March 31, 2011.
-We have agreed to purchase for cash any remaining TA100 microturbine inventory remaining after March 31, 2011 that has not been consumed as part of the TA100 manufacturing process and is not considered in excess or obsolete and we will obtain title to certain TA100 manufacturing equipment.
+On April 28, 2011, we purchased \$2.3 million of the remaining TA100 microturbine inventory that was not consumed as part of the TA100 manufacturing process and acquired the manufacturing equipment.
 On the closing date of February 1, 2010, the Company and CPS also entered into an agreement pursuant to which we agreed to purchase 125 kW waste heat recovery generator systems from CPS.
 In exchange for certain minimum purchase requirements during a three-year period, we have exclusive rights to sell the zero-emission waste heat recovery generator for all microturbine applications and for applications 500 kW or lower where the source of heat is the exhaust of a reciprocating engine used in a landfill application.
 We must meet specified annual sales targets in order to maintain the exclusive rights to sell the waste heat recovery generators.